teyaberg/continuity-contrastive-ecg/README.md

 This codebase accompanies "Continuity Contrastive Representations of ECG for Heart Block Detection from Only Lead-I".

 > **Note:**
-> This repository is still in progress and will be finalized by December 31, 2024.
+> This repository is still in progress and will be finalized by January 31, 2025.

 ## Installation